The LITE Teaching Show

-The LITE Teaching Show is a new initiative designed to showcase pedagogical research that is being carried out, and innovative pedagogical techniques that are being used at the University of Leeds.
-The clips are designed to be short and engaging.
+The LITE Teaching Show was launched in 2020 and showcases the pedagogical research being carried out and innovative pedagogical techniques being used at the University of Leeds through short and engaging video clips.

-Each clip features, an academic showcasing their research, a current University of Leeds student, and LITE Research Support Officer Dave Riley.
+Each clip features the researchers discussing their research with a University of Leeds student and LITE Research Support and Impact Officer, Dave Riley.

 Lego Lockdown: In the pilot episode of The LITE Teaching Show, Dan Trowsdale explains Lego Serious Play to Dave Riley and Debra Babalola, with live demonstrations and explanations.